nhunhvo/snaprank-photo-app/DESIGN.md

 - Simpler deployment (just static files)
 - No server costs or maintenance
 - Fast development without API setup
-- Perfect for educational projects
+- Good for protoyping usually large scale projects such as social media apps

-**Trade-off:** Data only persists locally in browser storage.
+**Trade-off:** Data only persists locally in browser storage and is lost when user refreshes.

 ### Why Context API Instead of Redux?